 Diversionary works to accommodate works for road purposes shall require a permit and will require the statutory undertakers to apply for the permit.
-However, they may wish to apply for reduced fees as per the fee matrix and Section 12.5 Circumstances where fees may be reduced
+Where the statutory undertaker has specified diversionary works in their permit application, the permit authority may use its discretion with regard to fees as stated in Section 12.6.